devgeniem/dustpress-components/README.md

 {/data.c}
 ```

-In your template file include the `components.dust` with your cloned flexible field named as `c`.
+In your template file include `components.dust` with your cloned flexible field named as `c`.
-You can have multiple component fields adding more allowed names (in addition to `c` with "dustpress/components/field_group_keys" filter).

 ```dust
 {#Page.Content}